mimblewimble/grin-rfcs/text/0000-compact-slates.md

 #### Top-Level Slate Struct

 * The `version_info` struct is removed, and is replaced with `ver`, which has the format "[version]:[block header version]"
-* `id` becomes a short-form base-64 encoding of the UUID binary
 * `sta` is added, with possible values S1|S2|S3|I1|I2|I3|NA
 * `num_participants` is renamed to `num_parts`
 * `num_parts` may be omitted from the slate.
 If omitted its value is assumed to be 2.